oagudo/outbox/README.md

 #### 1. Choose Your Database Dialect

 The library supports multiple relational databases.
 By default, PostgreSQL dialect is used.
 If your database requires a different dialect, configure the appropriate during initialization.
-Available dialects are PostgreSQL, MySQL, MariaDB, SQLite, Oracle and SQL Server.
+Supported dialects are PostgreSQL, MySQL, MariaDB, SQLite, Oracle and SQL Server.

 ```go
 // Example changing dialect to MySQL